Arbruiser/ABC_search/README.md

 # ABC_search
 This search engine is able to perform Boolean search, TF-IDF search or semantic search with sBERT, retrieving medical text data from [MedicalNewsToday](https://www.medicalnewstoday.com/).

 Besides the search engine, our project also contains a scraper, which performs automatic scrapping on [MedicalNewsToday](https://www.medicalnewstoday.com/) and medical NER that we use for plotting.
+All the code also contains comments about what it does, so you can easily find out how how exactly everything works if you wish so.

 Contributed by Artur, Baiyi and Chao (ABC are our initials).